 Most therapists offer free consultations.
 Take advantage of these and don’t be afraid to book a few consultations and have a few conversations with different practitioners.
 Ask questions.
 Listen to what your intuition tells you about the person.
 Sleep on it.
 Never feel pressured to book with someone if it doesn’t feel right for you.
 If someone doesn’t offer a free consultation, know that this is not the norm.

-If you’re still not sure where to go, feel free to reach out to us at Cedarwood Clinic and our Client Care Coordinator would be happy to answer any questions you might have and help connect you with a counsellor at Cedarwood that is the best fit for you.
+If you’re still not sure where to go, feel free to reach out to us at Fieldwork Clinic and our Client Care Coordinator would be happy to answer any questions you might have and help connect you with a counsellor at Fieldwork that is the best fit for you.